918273917234982734/VW-SDK/README.md

-# VW-SDK : An Efficient Convolutional Weight Mapping Algorithm Using Shifted and Duplicated Kernel with Variable Windows.
+# VW-SDK: Efficient Convolutional Weight Mapping Using Variable Windows for Processing-In-Memory Architectures.
 ---
 ## Abstract
 With their high energy efficiency, processing-in-memory (PIM) arrays are increasingly being used for convolutional neural network (CNN) inference.
 In PIM-based CNN inference, the computational latency and energy are dependent on how the CNN weights are mapped to the PIM array.